 White spots on teeth after braces

-Many individuals find that braces are a great option since they not only provide them a perfectly straight smile, but also a number of health advantages.
+Many individuals find that braces are a great option since they not only provide them with a perfectly straight smile but also a number of health advantages.
 In some cases, though, people have white spots on their teeth after the braces come off.

-Usually, white spots should start to vanish within a few weeks or months with normal tooth brushing and good oral hygiene.
+White spots should usually start to vanish within a few weeks or months with normal tooth brushing and good oral hygiene.
 However, to entirely remove them, you may also need to seek professional dental care.

 White spots on teeth after whitening

-People may see unexpected white spots on their teeth after teeth whitening.
-White spots are not brought on by teeth whitening, but there's a potential that teeth whitening may make any existing white stains on your teeth more noticeable.
+People may see unexpected white spots on teeth after whitening.
+Teeth whitening itself does not cause white spots, rather it may cause any existing white stains on your teeth to become more noticeable.

 White spots on babies' teeth